+In the target article, the scenario adopted two types of light bulb for comparison, which were the Incandescent light bulbs (INC) and Compact fluorescent light bulbs (CFL) for the status quo manipulation and the default options.
+We replaced the use of INC with Light Emitting Diode bulbs (LED) as multiple regulations across the globe phased out the use of INC bulbs in the past decade.
+We updated the light bulb comparison tables using similar principles to that of the target article’s, with CFL reflecting lower purchasing costs but higher electricity costs, whereas LED reflected higher purchasing costs but low electricity costs.

-In the INC-status quo condition, participants read that “the new fixtures have been outfitted with Incandescent (INC) light bulbs”.
+In the LED-status quo condition, participants read that “the new fixtures have been outfitted with Light Emitting Diode (LED) light bulbs”.
 In the CFL-status quo condition , participants read that “the new fixtures have been outfitted with Compact Fluorescent (CFL) light bulbs”.
 The manipulated information was bolded and underlined across the versions of scenario texts and reminder texts.
+We included a visual example of the status quo manipulation in Figure 1b and all details in the supplementary materials under “Materials and scales used in the replication + extension experiment”.

+Figure 1b

+LED-status quo condition: Sample screenshot

 Extension

+IV(1): Status quo (Control with no status quo)

+We added a control condition in which participants read that the contractor has not yet installed any light bulbs for the newly installed light fixtures, presenting participants with a choice between CFL and LED bulbs.

-IV(2): Defaults (INC-default vs. CFL-default vs. Control with no default)
+IV(2): Defaults (LED-default vs. CFL-default vs. Control with no default)

-We added a manipulation by modifying the pre-selected options in the light bulb decision questions.
-In the INC-default condition, in the choice between the two bulbs the option of INC-light bulb was shown as selected, with the preference slider set to indicate clear preference for INC-bulbs (score of -100).
-In the CFL-default condition, the option of a CFL-light bulb decision was shown as selected, with the slider set to indicate clear preference for CFL-bulbs (score of 100).
-In the no-default control condition, none of the options have been selected, and the slider was set to a position indicating a neutral preference (score of 0).
+We added a manipulation of defaults by modifying the pre-selected option in the light bulb decision questions.
+In the LED-default condition, in the choice between the two bulbs the option of LED-light bulb was shown as selected, with the preference slider set to indicate clear preference for LED-bulbs (score of 100).
+In the CFL-default condition, the option of a CFL-light bulb decision was shown as selected, with the slider set to indicate clear preference for CFL-bulbs (score of -100).
+In the no-default control condition, none of the options have been pre-selected, and the slider was set to a position indicating a neutral preference (score of 0).
+We provided an example of the LED default in Figure 2, and the presentation of all conditions are provided in the supplementary materials and the Qualtrics export files in the OSF folder.

-IV (3): Past behavior manipulation (INC-past behavior VS Control)

-We added a manipulation of past behavior.
-In the INC past behavior we added “Recalling your decisions so far, in the past when you faced a decision between the two bulbs, you have typically chosen to install Incandescent (INC) light bulbs.” (bold and underline in text).
-The control condition had no indication of past behavior.
+Figure 2

+Default light bulb manipulation: LED-default condition example

+Note.
+The selection circle with the blue dot indicates it is pre-selected, such that an inaction of not opting to change the selection will lead to a selection of the pre-selected default option as indicating the participant’s choice.

 Measures

 Replication